-Were You Injured On Someone Else’s Dangerous Property?
+Were You Injured On Someone Else’s Dangerous Property In South Florida?

 Premises liability typically refers to the negligence of a property or business owner.
 Examples of these types of cases are slip and falls, trip and falls, negligent security, code violations resulting in injury or death from the failure to maintain property, failure to correct dangerous conditions, and failure to warn of dangerous conditions.